devsoc-unsw/constitution/CONSTITUTION.rst

    #.
 Elections for a new Executive shall be conducted; and
    #.
 Constitutional amendments and other motions on notice may be discussed and voted upon.

 #.
+The Chair will hand over the meeting to the Returning Officer who will:

+   #.
+Hold elections for a new Executive; and/or if this has already happened online,
+   #.
+Announce the winners and any other relevant information to attendees as required, before handing the meeting to the new, Incoming President, or in their absence, a duly elected Chair.

+#.
 Full minutes of this meeting, including a list of the new Executive, written financial reports, and constitutional amendments, shall be forwarded to Arc within fourteen (14) days of the meeting.

 Extraordinary General Meetings
 ------------------------------

+9. There shall be Extraordinary General Meetings as the Executive sees fit or as petitioned under clause 4.7.
 #.
-There shall be Extraordinary General Meetings as the Executive sees fit or as petitioned under clause 6.8.
-#.
 The format, procedures, notice and quorum for an Extraordinary General Meeting shall be the same as for an Annual General Meeting, except that Executive elections will not be held unless specifically notified.
 #.
-To petition for an Extraordinary General Meeting, fifteen (15) members or half of the club membership, whichever is the lesser, must petition the Executive in writing.
-6.9 Such a petitioned meeting must be held within twenty-one (21) days, but no sooner than seven (7) days.
+To petition for an Extraordinary General Meeting, twenty (20) members or half of the club membership, whichever is the lesser, must petition the Executive in writing.
 #.
+Such a petitioned meeting must be held within twenty-one (21) days, but no sooner than fourteen (14) days.
+#.
 There shall be other general meetings of the club as the Executive sees fit.

 Meetings
 --------

+13. General requirements for all meetings are as follows:

    #.
-General requirements for all meetings are as follows:

-   #.
 Voting at meetings shall be with a simple majority required for a resolution to be passed;
    #.
 Each full member is entitled to one vote;
    #.
-Proxies shall be allowed in meetings and the procedure shall comply with the requirements of Arc;
+Directed proxies shall be allowed in meetings and the procedure shall comply with the requirements of Arc;
    #.
-In the case of equality of voting the Presidents shall have a casting vote.
-If the presidents are split, the motion fails.
+Only a Returning Officer, or in their absence, meeting Chair, may hold proxy votes.
    #.
 Elections for Executive shall use the “single transferable vote” system;
    #.
 Constitutional changes must be in the form of a motion on notice to an Annual or Extraordinary General Meeting;
    #.
 Constitutional changes passed at an Annual or Extraordinary General Meeting must be approved by Arc for the Club to remain affiliated with Arc.
+   #.
+Motions not pertaining to Constitutional changes may be raised at the Meeting from any member in attendance.

 Finance
 =======